 Is an MBA good for a career change?
 Many UQ alumni would say so.
-Suzanne Wood is one of them.
+And Suzanne Wood is one of them.

-Suzanne had worked in both private and public sectors, from general medical to acute stroke, neuroscience and aged care, progressing from frontline nursing to clinical education and health management roles.
+Suzanne had a distinguished career as a registered nurse working in both the private and public health sectors, in general medical to acute stroke, neuroscience and aged care.
+After progressing from frontline nursing to clinical education and health management roles, she started to feel constrained in her ability to contribute to influential decision-making to improve the healthcare sector.

 “I felt like I was at a crossroads, both professionally and personally,” she says.